modem7/docker-snapraid/README.md

 Built from source: https://github.com/amadvance/snapraid/

+### Pre-Requisites
+You will need a working install of [Docker](https://docs.docker.com/engine/install/) to build the container.

 ### Usage

+Either download from the [releases](https://github.com/modem7/docker-snapraid/releases) page or:

 ```sh
 ./build.sh [<version>] # e.g. ./build.sh 12.0
 sudo dpkg -i snapraid*.deb
 ```

-If the version is omitted, the default version is used.
+If the version is omitted, the latest version is used.

 The build script spins up a container, executes the `Dockerfile` which performs the actual build from source.
 The script then copies the built `.deb` artifact out onto your local system ready for installation using `dpkg`.